Normalized Direction-preserving Adam: Background and Motivation

 Let $l_{\parallel w_{i}}$ and $l_{\perp w_{i}}$ be the vector projection and rejection of $\frac{\partial L}{\partial w_{i}}$ on $w_{i}$, which are defined as

 From Eq.~\eqref{eq:delta_w} and \eqref{eq:l_w}, it is easy to show

-As discussed in Sec.~\ref{sec:adam}, when batch normalization is used, or when linear rectifiers are used as activation functions, the magnitude of $\left\Vert w_{i}\right\Vert _{2}$ is irrelevant.
-Thus, it is the direction of $w_{i}$ that actually makes a difference in the overall network function.
+As discussed in Sec.~\ref{sec:adam}, when batch normalization is used, or when linear rectifiers are used as activation functions, the magnitude of $\left\Vert w_{i}\right\Vert _{2}$ becomes irrelevant; it is the direction of $w_{i}$ that actually makes a difference in the overall network function.
 If L2 weight decay is not applied, the magnitude of $w_{i}$'s direction change will decrease as $\left\Vert w_{i}\right\Vert _{2}$ increases during the training process, which can potentially lead to overfitting (discussed in detail in Sec.~\ref{sec:weight_optm}).
 On the other hand, Eq.~\eqref{eq:delta_ratio} shows that L2 weight decay implicitly normalizes the weights, such that the magnitude of $w_{i}$'s direction change does not depend on $\left\Vert w_{i}\right\Vert _{2}$, and can be tuned by the product of $\alpha$ and $\lambda$.
+In the following, we refer to $\left\Vert \Delta w_{i}\right\Vert _{2}/\left\Vert w_{i}\right\Vert _{2}$ as the {\em effective learning rate} of $w_{i}$.

-While L2 weight decay produces the normalization effect in an implicit and approximate way, we will show that explicitly doing so can result in further improved optimization and generalization performance.
+While L2 weight decay produces the normalization effect in an implicit and approximate way, we will show that explicitly doing so enables more precise control of the effective learning rate.